 And nearly half of consumers (49%) say their most positive customer experience memory was an employee simply acknowledging their frustration.
 While 41% said dealing with a grumpy employee was one of their top customer service peevs.
 Empathy and friendliness matter, and this is where many automation solutions fall short.

 The good news is that brands are aware they need to up their game.
-Salesforce revealed that engaging customers in real time was marketers’ biggest challenge of 2020.
+Salesforce revealed that engaging customers in real time was a marketers’ biggest challenge.
 Their second biggest?
 Innovating.

 Why not try to kill two birds with one stone?
 Let’s see how businesses can make that a reality.